 Offers students free, confidential access to counsellors—and they’re experts in all things mental health and study related.

 Professional Development opportunities for Higher Degree by Research (HDR) students.

 This program aims at building research networks, keeping students informed of their rights and responsibilities as HDR students, and strengthening the postgrad community at Curtin.

-Workshops and activities will be offered throughout 2020, focusing on topics of interest for HDR students.
+Workshops and activities will be offered throughout the year, focusing on topics of interest for HDR students.
 Some of the workshops will include:

 – Establishing the supervisor relationship